What is phishing? How to recognize and report phishing emails?

 How to report phishing emails?

 Phishing attacks have become a universal concern all around the globe.
 It is now essential that you play your part in combating phishers and cybercriminals by reporting phishing emails and online scams to the concerned authorities.
 If you have received any phishing call, email, message, or become a victim to one, you should report it immediately.
-In the United States, you can report them to
+In the United States, you can report them to:

 Organizations and individuals must be wary of cybercriminals targeting them with phishing emails.
 Often, such emails get passed from spam filters due to advanced tactics; therefore, employees need to be aware of evolving techniques.
 Whether you want to educate your staff or run an assessment to test their security awareness.
-Call us today; we offer social engineering assessments, including phishing campaigns.
-Our services are comprehensive, fast, reliable, and won’t break your bank.